Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Model

 \section{Model}

 We consider a population of $N$ agents, each holding a binary opinion $\sigma_i\in\{+1,-1\}$.
 Interactions occur through hyperedges whose sizes are random.
-At each elementary update, we first draw a group size $n$ from a prescribed hyperedge-size distribution $P(n)$ supported on $\{n_{\min},\dots,n_{\max}\}$ with $n_{\min}\ge 3$ and $n_{\max}\le N$, and then select $n$ distinct agents uniformly at random from the population.
-We adopt an annealed (well-mixed) representation in which a fresh hyperedge is resampled at every update, so that only the distribution $P(n)$, rather than a fixed underlying hypergraph, matters.
-One Monte Carlo step (MCS) comprises $N$ such elementary updates.
-Let $t=0,1,2,\dots$ count the number of elementary updates and define the rescaled Monte Carlo time $\tau \equiv t/N$, so that one MCS corresponds to $\Delta\tau=1$ (i.e., $N$ elementary updates), and each elementary update advances time by $\delta\tau=1/N$.
-Throughout, first-passage observables are measured in units of $\tau$ (MCS).
+At each elementary update, a group size $n$ is drawn from a prescribed distribution $P(n)$ supported on $\{n_{\min},\dots,n_{\max}\}$, with $n_{\min}\ge 3$ and $n_{\max}\le N$, and $n$ distinct agents are sampled uniformly at random from the population without replacement.
+We adopt an annealed (well-mixed) representation, in which a fresh hyperedge is resampled at every update.
+One Monte Carlo step (MCS) consists of $N$ such elementary updates.
+Let $t=0,1,2,\dots$ denote the number of elementary updates and define the rescaled time $\tau\equiv t/N$, so that one MCS corresponds to $\Delta\tau=1$ and each elementary update advances time by $\delta\tau=1/N$.